adobe/helix-ops/README.md

-                                          components   [string] [default: false] --runtime                               Also monitor the action in Adobe I/O Runtime     [boolean] [default: false] --universal                             The action is deployed in universal runtime     [boolean] [default: false] --silent                                Reduce output to automation email only [boolean] [default: false]
+                                          components   [string] [default: false] --runtime                               Also monitor the action in Adobe I/O Runtime     [boolean] [default: false] --silent                                Reduce output to automation email only [boolean] [default: false]